-If you’d like to help fellow students progress and succeed as they work towards their academic goals, then you may be an excellent candidate for a student assistant or tutor position at The Learning Center.
+If you’d like to help your fellow students progress and succeed as they work towards their academic goals, then you may be an excellent candidate for a position at The Learning Center.

 Student Assistants are currently enrolled Skyline College students who welcome new and continuing students to The Learning Center, provide information and referrals to students and faculty, and help students access the services provided in The Learning Center.

 This position is ideal for students who can work effectively in a high-responsibility position both individually and as part of a team.
 All positions are part-time.

 Peer Tutors are currently enrolled Skyline College students who provide one-on-one or group tutoring to other Skyline College students.